Meditation for Tinnitus: A Powerful Tool

 What makes tinnitus loud?

 The tinnitus ringing sound start with hearing loss, but tinnitus loudness does not come from hearing loss or the various causes of tinnitus.
 Rather, various different brain regions are responsible for bothersome tinnitus, independent of your hearing system.
-In fact, studies suggest that the nerve signaling coming from your ears is the same on a good day as it is a bad day.

-People experiencing tinnitus have activation of multiple brain centers that share network connections.
 These are the main parts of the brain involved with tinnitus:

 Brain RegionDescription